Career Timeline of Brad Marchand: Major Achievements and Milestones

 On November 3, 2010, Brad Marchand scored his first NHL goal against the Buffalo Sabres.

-2010: Member of the Bruins Starting Roster
+2010: Joins Bruins' Starting Roster

-In 2010, Brad Marchand became a member of the Bruins' starting roster, playing on the fourth line.
+In 2010, Brad Marchand became a member of the Boston Bruins' starting roster, playing on the fourth line.

 On September 14, 2011, the Bruins announced that they had re-signed Brad Marchand to a two-year contract.

-2011: Stanley Cup championship
+2011: Stanley Cup Playoffs

-September 7, 2012: Contract Extension
+September 7, 2012: Marchand's contract extension

 2013: Stanley Cup Finals Appearance

-May 27, 2016: Marchand Named to Team Canada for World Cup of Hockey
+May 27, 2016: Named to Team Canada

 On May 27, 2016, Brad Marchand was named to Team Canada's roster for the 2016 World Cup of Hockey, joining his teammate Patrice Bergeron.

-September 2016: Marchand Wins Gold Medal at World Cup of Hockey
+September 2016: World Cup of Hockey

-In September 2016, Brad Marchand helped win the gold medal for Canada at the World Cup of Hockey, solidifying his reputation as a strong skater and goal scorer in addition to an agitator.
+In September 2016, Brad Marchand helped win the gold medal for Canada at the World Cup of Hockey, solidifying his reputation as a strong skater and goal scorer in addition to being an agitator.

-On September 26, 2016, the Bruins signed Brad Marchand to an eight-year, $49 million contract extension, lasting through the 2024–25 season.
+On September 26, 2016, Brad Marchand signed an eight-year, $49 million contract extension with the Bruins, extending through the 2024-25 season.

 2016: World Cup of Hockey Win